The SERIES (4 classes) Wednesdays May 5, 12, 19, 26-12:45- 4 PM EST

 This Watercolor Workshop, using watercolor inks, is designed for adults with varied artistic abilities, everyone is welcome.
 Inks are transparent and colors are easy to mix and ﬂow beautifully.
 Participants preferring to use watercolor in tubes are welcome to use their preferred medium.

-Before each class I will send pdf’s of the images we will be working on in class.
+Before each class pdf’s of the images we will be working on in class, will be emailed.
 If participants can print these, to reference in class, it will be helpful but not required.

 1. RIVER & POND - Wednesday May 5: The richness and variety of plants and animals that make fresh water habitats their home, are amazing.
 References of ﬁsh, ﬂowers, waterlilies, a bird, nest and eggs, dragonﬂy, frog and salamander are all possibilities for an illustration.
 A second project, a detailed illustration of one of the above references done in miniature will look beautiful.

 2. HYDRANGEAS & POPPIES - Wednesday May 12: Painting Hydrangeas uses several watercolor techniques.
 Each Mop-head Hydrangea is made up of dozens of tiny blossoms clustered together.
 Each tiny petal has wet on wet color applied and then glazing comes in to layer another soft color.
 Blues, periwinkles, pale fuchsia and magenta will be lovely to mix and paint.
 A brightly colored Iceland Poppy with an interesting and challenging to paint center, will be a second illustration.